top of page

 Chief Executive Officer

-Rovi J. Saleh is the co-founder and CEO of Cynosure Connect, a health technology company on a mission to transform how we detect and respond to mental health needs, starting with the veteran community.
+Rovi J. Saleh is the founder and CEO of Cynosure Connect, a health technology company on a mission to transform how we detect and respond to mental health needs, starting with the veteran community.
 She’s recognized as a leader in enterprise technology, digital transformation, and mission-driven innovation, with deep expertise in B2B, B2G, SaaS, and platform strategy across sectors.

 Before starting Cynosure, Rovi launched itMAQ, one of the first cloud-based strategic procurement engines serving government, commercial, and nonprofit organizations.
 Under her leadership, itMAQ became a market leader in digital acquisition services, helping institutions source everything from commodities to advanced technical services with greater speed, transparency, and efficiency.
 The company was successfully spun off, offering an early example of her approach to building platforms that shift how systems operate; An approach she has continued to evolve across ventures.